mingyuan9/Ming-s_Portfolio/README.md

 ## Project 1: E-commerce & Website Analytics ##

 Objective:
 This project was created by Maven Analytics.
-The objective was to act as an eCommerce Database Analyst for Maven Fuzzy Factory, an online retailer which has launched their products.
+The objective was to act as an eCommerce Database Analyst for Maven Fuzzy Factory, an online retailer which has launched their products， to understand website performance.

 My goal was:
   - Analyze and optimize marketing channels, measure and test website conversion performance, and use data to understand the impact of new product launches